wiseman-timelord/MaNTella-Launcher/README.md

 # Mantella-WT - Wiseman-Timelords, Mantella Optimization / Launcher.
-This is a fork, in the form drop-in files and optimizations to perform, main is [here](https://github.com/art-from-the-machine/Mantella).
+This is a experimental fork, in the form drop-in files and optimizations, main is [here](https://github.com/art-from-the-machine/Mantella).

 # Description
-- The edits to actual mantella code will be intended for v11, until they get v12 relesaed, but may also be compatible with v12.
-Currently there is something wrong with the communication between the, fallout 4 mod and mantella, in v12, so I cant test it for that, nor skyrim (though I am programming it for both as I go).
-So these updates are to be considered for speeding up Mantella in Fallout 4.
+This is the fork for, configuring and optimizing and launching, Mantella / Fallout 4 in Windows.

 # Features
 Work done currently includes...